 - If you’re looking to make money as a mobile DJ, you need to know how to run your business.
 That means understanding the basics like accounting and marketing.

-Social media has given small businesses and entrepreneurs the chance to compete with larger, more well-known companies.
+Social platforms have given small businesses and entrepreneurs the chance to compete with larger, more well-known companies.

-The ability for a company to reach its audience through social media is unparalleled and can be used as an incredibly effective marketing tool.
+The ability for a company to reach its audience through social sites is unparalleled and can be used as an incredibly effective marketing tool.

 - Likeable Social Media by Dave Kerpen